Pokémon Go: Nintendo

-Investors were buoyed by the response to the initial release of Pokémon Go on July 7, with Nintendo's share price elevating by an initial 10 percent and by July 14, shares rose to as large as 50 percent.
-Despite Nintendo only owning a 32 percent stake in The Pokémon Company and an undisclosed stake in Niantic, Nintendo's market value increased by US$9 billion within five days of the release of Pokémon Go.
-This trend continued for more than a week after the game's release, and by July 19, the stock value of Nintendo more than doubled compared to its pre-release.
-Turnover sales reached a record-breaking ¥703.6 billion (US$6.6 billion), and trading of the stock accounted for a quarter of all trades on the Tokyo Stock Exchange's main board.
-The Financial Times believed that investors were speculating not on Pokémon Go as such, but on future Nintendo app releases being as successful as the company moves more into the mobile app market—an area they were historically reluctant to enter in the belief it would cannibalize its portable console and video game sales.
-Nintendo plans to release four more smartphone app games by March 2017, and investors remarked that Pokémon Go showed Nintendo still has some of the "most valuable character intellectual property in the world" with franchises such as Super Mario, The Legend of Zelda, and Metroid.
+Investors were buoyed by the response to the initial release of Pokémon Go on July 7, with Nintendo's share price rising by an initial 10 percent.
+By July 14, shares had increased by as much as 50 percent.
+Despite Nintendo owning only a 32 percent stake in the Pokémon Company and an undisclosed stake in Niantic, Nintendo's market value rose by 9 billion USD within five days of Pokémon Go's release.
+This trend continued for more than a week after the game's launch, and by July 19, the Nintendo's stock value had more than doubled compared to its pre-release level.
+Turnover sales reached a record-breaking ¥703.6 billion (6.6 billion USD), and trading of the stock accounted for a quarter of all trades on the Tokyo Stock Exchange's main board.
+The Financial Times suggested investors were speculating not on Pokémon Go itself, but on the potential success of future Nintendo app releases, as the company increasingly moves into the mobile app market—an area it had historically been reluctant to enter, fearing it would cannibalize portable console and video game sales.
+Nintendo planned to release four more smartphone app games by March 2017, and investors noted Pokémon Go demonstrated Nintendo still possesses some of the "most valuable character intellectual property in the world", with franchises such as Super Mario, The Legend of Zelda, and Metroid.

-By July 22, Nintendo had gained ¥1.8 trillion (US$17.6 billion) in market capitalization since the game's release.
-However, following clarification from Nintendo that the company did not produce Pokémon Go nor had tangible financial gains from it, its stock fell by 18 percent—equating to a ¥708 billion (US$6.7 billion) loss in market value—on July 25.
-This was the largest single-day decline for Nintendo since 1990 and the maximum one-day exchange of finances allowed on the Tokyo Stock Exchange.
-The company has an approximately 13 percent "effective economic stake" in the game, according to Macquarie Securities.
+By July 22, Nintendo had gained ¥1.8 trillion (17.6 billion USD) in market capitalization since the game's release.
+However, after Nintendo clarified that it neither produced Pokémon Go nor had received significant financial gains from it, its stock fell by 18 percent—equivalent to a ¥708 billion (6.7 billion USD) loss in market value—on July 25.
+This marked the largest single-day decline for Nintendo since 1990 and reached the maximum one-day trading limit allowed on the Tokyo Stock Exchange.
+According to Macquarie Securities, the company holds an approximately 13 percent "effective economic stake" in the game.

 Other companies

-The surge in stocks extended beyond Nintendo, with Tomy, TV Tokyo, and the Bank of Kyoto, among other companies, all seeing significant gains.
-Similarly, Zagg, which owns a company that manufactures battery cases, saw a 25 percent rise in its stock in relation to Pokémon Go.
+The stock surge was not limited to Nintendo; other companies such as Tomy, TV Tokyo, and the Bank of Kyoto also experienced substantial gains.
+Zagg, the owner of a battery case manufacturing company, saw its stock increase by 25% due to the popularity of Pokémon Go.